Virginia Tech® home

 Both program types have annual reporting requirements.

-• Faculty involved in more than one Hatch Multistate research project shall report annually on their contributions to each of the projects in which they have committed to.
+• Faculty involved in more than one Hatch Multistate research project shall report annually on their contributions to each of the projects which they have committed to.

 Travel grants will be awarded based on availability of funds, with priority given to those who chair a Multistate project, host a Multistate project meeting at Virginia Tech, make a presentation, develop collaborations, or network for external grants applications.
 In addition, individuals with leadership in SDC, ACC, SERA, or SAC may inquire about availability of travel grants for an annual meeting; such requests will be considered on a case-by-case basis.